kkohbrok/draft-kohbrok-mls-tls/draft-kohbrok-mls-tls.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
+title: "Using MLS as Handshake in TLS 1.3"
-abbrev: "TODO - Abbreviation"
+abbrev: "MLS-TLS"
 category: info

 docname: draft-todo-yourname-protocol-latest